-Before getting into the specifics of what an ab roller is and how it can benefit you, let’s quickly review a bit about abs.
+Before getting into the specifics of an ab roller (also known as an ab wheel) and how it can benefit you, let’s quickly review a bit about abs.
 The truth is that lots of people don’t know much about the abdominal muscle group.
 There’s so much misleading information about how to train abs effectively and the frequency with which they should be trained.
 In our post on how often to train abs, we covered in detail what abs are and how they should be trained.
 Here’s a quick recap.

 Your abs are going to recover more quickly than other muscle groups because they’re at work every day.
 No matter if you’re sitting, standing, exercising, or perfecting your downward dog, your abs are always engaged.
 Core muscles help your body move and bend and do a lot to help support your spine.
 In turn, this gives you better posture.

 Better posture can help ensure your bones and joints are in their correct alignment.
 It helps to decrease wearing of your joints and decreases the amount of stress placed on the ligaments in your spine.
 In short, good posture is key if you’re seeking your best life possible.

 The abdominal group fits into this equation as a key player, since your core muscles help to keep everything upright.
 Simply, the stronger you keep your abs, the stronger the rest of your body will become.
 As such, the frequency and intensity with which you train your abs should be given just as much attention as leg day or a good chest workout.

 Of course, diet is a crucial component to getting your abs to show, but the short and the long of it is that doing a bunch of core exercises isn’t going to give you a six-pack.
 Instead, a quality ab training program using an ab roller combined with a carefully planned diet will be more beneficial.